Alexandre Saint-Yves d'Alveydre

-Joseph Alexandre Saint-Yves, Marquis d’Alveydre (26 March 1842 – 5 February 1909) was a French occultist who adapted the works of Fabre d'Olivet (1767–1825) and, in turn, had his ideas adapted by Gérard Encausse alias Papus.
-His work on "L'Archéomètre" deeply influenced the young René Guénon.
-He developed the term Synarchy—the association of everyone with everyone else—into a political philosophy, and his ideas about this type of government proved influential in politics and the occult.
+Joseph Alexandre Saint-Yves, Marquis d’Alveydre (/fr/; 26 March 1842 – 5 February 1909) was a French occultist who adapted the works of Fabre d'Olivet (1767–1825) and, in turn, had his ideas adapted by Gérard Encausse alias Papus.
+His work on L'Archéomètre deeply influenced the young René Guénon.

+He developed the term "synarchy"—the association of everyone with everyone else—into a political philosophy, and his ideas about this type of government proved influential in politics and the occult.

 Biography

 Early years

 Born in Paris, from a family of Parisian intellectuals and son of psychiatrist Guillaume-Alexandre Saint-Yves, he started his career as a physician at a naval academy in Brest which he soon abandoned after becoming ill.
-In 1863 he relocated to Jersey where he connected with Victor Hugo.
+In 1863, he relocated to Jersey where he connected with Victor Hugo.
 In 1870, he returned to France to fight in the Franco-Prussian War during which he was injured.

 He then began a career as a civil servant.
 In 1877, Saint-Yves met and married Countess Marie de Riznitch-Keller, a relative of Honoré de Balzac, and friend of the Empress Eugénie de Montijo, a move which made him independently wealthy.
-He dedicated the rest of his life to research and had a large number of influential contacts including Victor Hugo.
+He dedicated the rest of his life to research and had a large number of influential contacts, including Victor Hugo.
 Saint-Yves later knew many of the major names in French occultism such as Marquis Stanislas de Guaita, Joséphin Péladan and Oswald Wirth and was a member of a number of Rosicrucian, and Freemason style orders.
 Saint-Yves supposedly inherited the papers of one of the great founders of French occultism, Antoine Fabre d'Olivet (1762–1825).

-In 1877, he published the "Lyrical Testament", a collection of poetry, and "Keys of the Orient".
-In the latter book, he presents a solution (based on developing a religious understanding between Jews, Christians and Muslims) to the "Question of the Orient", brought about by the decay of the Ottoman Empire which caused tensions in the Near and Middle East.
+In 1877, he published the Lyrical Testament, a collection of poetry, and Keys of the Orient.
+In the latter book, he presents a solution (based on developing a religious understanding between Jews, Christians and Muslims) to the Question of the Orient, brought about by the decay of the Ottoman Empire which caused tensions in the Near and Middle East.

-He also began to study the development of industrial applications of marine plants ("Utilising extracts from seaweed" was published in 1879) but he could not perform the operation for lack of capital.
+He also began to study the development of industrial applications of marine plants (Utilising extracts from seaweed was published in 1879) but he could not perform the operation for lack of capital.
 In 1880, he was granted the title of Marquis of Alveydre by the government of San Marino.

-His book the Mission des Juifs (1884) was favourable to Jews.
+His book Mission des Juifs (1884) was favourable to Jews.
 The material from it was used for The Secret of the Jews, an anti-semitic tract attributed to Yuliana Glinka.